 David Cantor, Ph.D.

-David Cantor is a historian in the Office of History at the National Institutes of Health, Bethesda, Maryland.
+David Cantor is the historian in the Office of History at the National Institutes of Health, Bethesda, Maryland.
 His scholarly work focuses on the history of medicine in the twentieth-century, most recently the histories of cancer, stress and medical film.
-He is series editor (edited collections) of Studies for the Society of the Social History of Medicine published by Pickering and Chatto.
+He is series editor (edited collections) of Social Histories of Medicine published by Manchester University Press.

 Educated at the University of Lancaster, U.K. ( Ph.D.), Cantor joined the Office in 2007 after holding positions at several universities in the U.K., and at The Johns Hopkins University, the National Library of Medicine and the National Cancer Institute in the U.S.A.

 (Co-editor) Meat, Medicine, and Human Health in the Twentieth Century (co-edited with Christian Bonah and Matthias Dörries), London: Pickering and Chatto, 2010.